 - and delivers the sensor results back to the core server.

 After you have connected a Mini Probe to the PRTG core server, you can use it in the PRTG user interface like common “big” probes, i.e., add sensors, review monitoring data, and perform other monitoring tasks.
 Mini Probes have just a smaller set of sensors, depending on what types you implement.

 The Mini Probe API is publicly available, so you can create your own probes and corresponding sensors for any application scenario.
 This enables you to gather monitoring data from systems that do not run the supported Windows versions.
-See the Mini Probe API documentation in your PRTG web interface.
-You can also access it via the public demo installation of PRTG.
+For more information, see the Mini Probe API.

 However, you do not have to start from the scratch.
 You can simply extend our open source code for sample Mini Probe usages and add your own sensor types.
 See below for a list of Mini Probe applications that you can download for free.

 - Python Mini Probe (open source): The Python Mini Probe runs monitoring processes on Debian based systems (e.g., Linux, Raspbian).
 For details, see the following article: